vzguille/elasisso/README.md

 notebooks:

-  -CV Resultsmini.ipynb, plots Cross-Validation results and does a feature frequency analysis -SISSO_function.ipynb, runs the SISSO models in a 10,000 random sampling in the MoNbTaVW system -yield_strength.ipynb, runs the correlation of strength, C_11 and E with various features and variances
+- CV Resultsmini.ipynb, plots Cross-Validation results and does a feature frequency analysis
+- SISSO_function.ipynb, runs the SISSO models in a 10,000 random sampling in the MoNbTaVW system
+- yield_strength.ipynb, runs the correlation of strength, C_11 and E with various features and variances